What To Keep In Mind When Traveling to Rajasthan During Covid

 Rajasthan is a place where there is a lot to see and do – explore the sandy dunes of the Thar Desert, the imposing yet beautiful palaces that speak of the land’s rich past, murals depicting the valor of the Rajputunas, the colorful attires of the locals contrasting with the desert landscape and of course, the delicious cuisine.

-With the pandemic still among us, it’ll be better if you try to stay off the beaten path as it would mean fewer people.
+Even when the restrictions are relaxed, it’ll be better if you try to stay off the beaten path as it would mean fewer people.
 Let’s check out some such places in the Land of Kings.

 Ranthambore National Park